chris-nowicki/pomodoro-app/README.md

 I wanted to use this project to learn how to write in **TypeScript**, create custom **React Hooks**, and write css using **Sass**.
 There were also unexpected areas that I learned when it comes to using **React Context**.

+**Custom Hook**
+I wrote this useActive hook for the navigation buttons, and Font/Color settings buttons to check if the current selected button is active.
 ```js
 export function useActive(item: string, itemCompare: string): boolean {
     if (item !== itemCompare) return false